 We both laughed.

-His bushy brows furrowed “Tonight?”
+Abe’s bushy brows furrowed “Tonight?”

 “Is this the place?”
-Abe asked as we approached the dimly lit gothic building on the corner of Carpathia and Bran.
-“It looks more like some kind of defunct cathedral than a doctor’s office.”
+Abe asked as we approached the gothic building on the corner of Carpathia and Stoker.
+The windows glowed flickering amber.
+“What are they lighting the place with candles?
+It looks more like some kind of defunct cathedral than a doctor’s office.”